Big Tech 'fair share' debate set to dominate Barcelona mobile meet

 "We saw something very similar - the whole net neutrality debate - attempted in the U.S.," he said.

-The MWC, which begins on Monday, will also see new product launches from companies including Huawei [RIC:RIC:HWT.UL], Xiaomi 1810.HK, HMD Global, Honor, and RealMe.
+The MWC, which begins on Monday, will also see new product launches from companies including HMD Global, Honor, Huawei HWT.UL, RealMe and Xiaomi 1810.HK.

-Other hot topics include the 5G adoption rate, which has disappointed some executives, and the potential uses of generative AI systems like OpenAI's ChatGPT.
+Other hot topics include the 5G adoption rate, which has disappointed some executives, and the potential uses of generative AI systems such as OpenAI's ChatGPT.

 "Everything on the floor of MWC is about looking to the future," Guisti said.

-(Reporting by Supantha Mukherjee, Martin Coulter, and Joan Faus; Editing by Matt Scuffham and Alexander Smith)
+(Reporting by Supantha Mukherjee, Martin Coulter, and Joan Faus; editing by Alexander Smith and Jason Neely)

 ((martin.coulter@thomsonreuters.com; Follow me on Twitter @martinjbcoulter; +447436546182;))